makeorbreak-io/mob-api/README.md

 * mix edeliver restart production
 * mix edeliver migrate production

+Note that trying to stop the api from edeliver won't be too successfull as systemd will notice its absence and restart it immediatly.

 We try to preserve our deps' built files.
 If you need to clean those for some reason, run `GIT_CLEAN_PATHS=. mix edeliver build release`.